 The Division of Endocrinology, Diabetes, and Metabolism continues to pursue its multiple missions of research, education and patient care.

 - Diabetes Playbook

 We're focused on Reinventing Diabetes Care™.
 One of the ways we are reaching this goal is by hearing what our patients have to say.
-When our patients asked for an easy way to keep track of their diabetes care the Diabetes Playbook was made.
+When our patients asked for an easy way to keep track of their diabetes care, the Diabetes Playbook was made.
 Not only does the book offer tips on how to manage diabetes from people who treat diabetes, it offers tips from people who live with diabetes every day.
-The Diabetes Playbook is a Gold winner in the 24th Annual Healthcare Marketing Advertising Report Awards, recognized for its effective way of delivering its diabetes education message.
+The Diabetes Playbook was a Gold winner in the 24th Annual Healthcare Marketing Advertising Report Awards, recognized for its effective way of delivering its diabetes education message.

 - Download a free, printable copy of the Diabetes Playbook.

 - You can order up to 2 professionally printed, hard copies of the Diabetes Playbook at no cost.
 Click here to complete the Diabetes Playbook order form online.
 We welcome any questions, comments or suggestions that you may have regarding our Diabetes Playbook.
 Please forward your comments to Diabetes_Institute@hmc.psu.edu.

 The Foundation for Enhancing Communities has helped to support our Diabetes Playbook.

 - Immune cell role in intestinal movement may lead to better understanding of IBS Learning the role of immune-system cells in healthy digestive tracts and how they interact with neighboring nerve cells may lead to new treatments for irritable bowel syndrome (IBS).
 Researchers from Penn State College of Medicine, in collaboration with other scientists, have reported the role of macrophages in regulating the contractions of the colon to push digested material through the digestive tract.More...